oasis-tcs/odata-vocabularies/vocabularies/Org.OData.Capabilities.V1.md

 [CustomHeaders](Org.OData.Capabilities.V1.xml#L915)|\[[CustomParameter](#CustomParameter)\]|<a name="CustomHeaders"></a>Custom headers that are supported/required for the annotated resource ([Example](Org.OData.Capabilities.V1.xml#L917))
 [CustomQueryOptions](Org.OData.Capabilities.V1.xml#L941)|\[[CustomParameter](#CustomParameter)\]|<a name="CustomQueryOptions"></a>Custom query options that are supported/required for the annotated resource ([Example](Org.OData.Capabilities.V1.xml#L944))<br>If the entity container is annotated, the query option is supported/required by all resources in that container.
 [MediaLocationUpdateSupported](Org.OData.Capabilities.V1.xml#L993)|[Tag](Org.OData.Core.V1.md#Tag)|<a name="MediaLocationUpdateSupported"></a>Stream property supports update of its media edit URL and/or media read URL
+[DefaultCapabilities](Org.OData.Capabilities.V1.xml#L998)|[DefaultCapabilitiesType](#DefaultCapabilitiesType)|<a name="DefaultCapabilities"></a>Default capability settings for all collection-valued resources in the container.
+Annotating a capability term for a specific collection-valued resource overrides the default setting

 ## <a name="ConformanceLevelType"></a>[ConformanceLevelType](Org.OData.Capabilities.V1.xml#L118)